typejs/type/README.md

 })

 new Pizza({ price: '9.99' })
-// TypeError: Value for `price` has an invalid type.
+// TypeError: The value for property `price` has an invalid type.
 ```

 ## Install